1EnK/ore-wizard/README.md

 - `--ore-balance` or `-o`: Check the Ore balance for each address.
 - `--start-miners` or `-m`: Start multiple screens for Ore mining sessions.
 - `--pubkeys`: Fetch the public keys for each address and export to `addr_list.txt`.
+- `--upgrade`: Upgrade ORE token from V1 to V2 in batch.
+- `--stakes`: Stake the ORE token in batch.
 - `--collect-sol` or `-cs`: Collect the SOL balance for each address.
 - `--help` or `-h`: Display usage information.